Michimalonco: Resistance against the Spanish

-Michimalonco's brother, Trangolonco, revolted in Quillota and headed to the Spanish settlement of Marga marga where after a battle of Marga Marga, killed the Spanish, African slaves and Peruvian Indians, with only Gonzalo de los Ríos escaping with an African slave.
-Then he went to the settlement of Concón where after winning the battle of Concón he also burned a brig under construction at the mouth of the Aconcagua river.
+Michimalonco's brother, Trangolonco, revolted in Quillota and headed to the Spanish settlement of Marga Marga where after a battle of Marga Marga, killed the Spanish, African slaves and Peruvian Indians, with only Gonzalo de los Ríos escaping with an African slave.
+Then he went to the settlement of Concón where after winning the battle of Concón he also burned a bridge under construction at the mouth of the Aconcagua river.
 With tireless tenacity, Trangolonco visited all his allies in the Aconcagua and Maipo valleys, managing to gather a total of 10,000 warriors.
 Then he addressed the Mapuches of Cachapoal and informed them about the events, giving them vibrant speeches, through which he exhorted them to continue the work of liberation begun with the expulsion of the Inca troops from the country.
 It found a wide echo.
 In that valley another army was organized, which numbered 16,000 warriors.
 It was agreed to surround Santiago and take the city by assault in the coming spring.
 Thus a general uprising was unleashed under the orders of Michimalonco that included the valleys of Aconcagua, Maipo and Cachapoal.

 Michimalonco, as general leader (toqui) of the Mapuches, led an assault against the newly founded city of Santiago del Nuevo Extremo on September 11, 1541 that ended in the Destruction of Santiago.
 The number of combatants was about 5,000-10,000 on the part of the Mapuches and 55 soldiers, plus 5,000 auxiliary yanaconas, on the part of the Spanish.
 The defense of the outnumbered town was led by Inés de Suárez, a female conquistador, while commander Pedro de Valdivia was elsewhere.
 Almost all of the town was destroyed when Suárez decapitated one of the caciques herself and had the rest decapitated to surprise the natives.
 The natives were then driven off by the Spanish.

 After a large number of confrontations between the hosts of Valdivia and those of Michimalonco, at the end of 1543 the Spanish managed to finish controlling the valleys of Cachapoal, Maipo and Aconcagua with the conquest by Pedro de Valdivia of three forts that Michimalonco maintained in the Andean mountain range of the Aconcagua River, which causes the withdrawal of Michimalonco's forces towards the north.

 In 1544 Michimalonco headed to the Limarí River valley to cut off land communications between Chile and Peru for the Spanish.
 Michimalonco becomes strong in this sector with its Mapuche contingent added to the contingent of its Diaguita allies.
 After some victories against the Spanish advances, Pedro de Valdivia was forced to command his army himself and go to sustain the battle of Limarí, where the Mapuche-Diaguita hosts were defeated and Pedro de Valdivia sent Juan Bohón to found the City of La Serena at the mouth of the Elqui River.